 What Is Tooth Wax?

-It's safe to continue eating and drinking as normal when using dental wax.
-The Canadian Association of Orthodontists assures patients not to worry if the dental wax falls off and is accidentally swallowed, as it doesn't contain any harmful chemicals.
+It's safe to continue eating and drinking as usual when using dental wax.
+While not optimal, there is no need to worry if the dental wax falls off and is swallowed, as it doesn't contain any harmful chemicals.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.